 Assumption Rationale A.TRUSTED_NETWORK_SYSTEMS OE.TRUSTED_NETWORK_SYSTEMS ensures the operation environment prevents attackers connecting any malicious devices into the local network of the TOE.
+OE.TOE_AVAILABILITY ensures that the operational environment protects the TOE against internal attacks aiming to disrupt the availability of the TOE.
 A.NO_PHYSICAL_ACCESS OE.NO_PHYSICAL_ACCESS ensures that attackers will by no means have physical access to the TOE.